Raising the quality of people management across all sectors has the potential to boost UK productivity.

 CIPD viewpoint

 The CIPD’s view is that there is an untapped potential to boost productivity by raising the quality of people management across all sectors, and that the workplace should play a more central role in the government’s industrial strategy and policy priorities.
-The government’s policies have focused more on macro-policy levers, such as infrastructure projects and the skills system, and have paid far less attention to micro- or firm-level drivers of productivity.
+The government’s policies have focused more on macro-policy levers, such as infrastructure projects and research, and have paid far less attention to micro- or firm-level drivers of productivity.

 The CIPD has a key role to play by helping to professionalise HR, equipping HR practitioners with the knowledge and skills they need to help organisations build their people management and development capabilities.
-There’s also a need to continue to build the business case for investing in people to convince stakeholders - such as investors, CEOs, MDs and finance directors - that growing HR and people management capability is key to improving performance and productivity.

 In addition, more needs to be done to support small firms with limited or no HR support to help owner-managers of small businesses improve their people management capability.